lcpp-org/RustBCA/README.md

 ```bash
 ./RustBCA 0D /path/to/input.toml
 ```
-**Warning: RustBCA defaults to the 2D triangular mesh input mode.** For more details, see [Input Files](https://github.com/lcpp-org/RustBCA/wiki/Standalone-Code:-Input-File).
+**Note: RustBCA defaults to the 2D triangular mesh input mode.** For more details, see [Input Files](https://github.com/lcpp-org/RustBCA/wiki/Standalone-Code:-Input-File).
 Also have a look at the examples on the [Wiki] to see some examples of RustBCA input files.

 [BCA]: https://en.wikipedia.org/wiki/Binary_collision_approximation